Loading

 • Nail the basics.
 This isn't a list of the eight most interesting email apps.
 It's more about the eight least interesting ones that completely get out of your way.
 I didn't want apps that made a song and dance out of checking your inbox or sending emails.
 All these apps do the basics, and do it well—though they almost all have loads of other nice-to-have features too.

 • Good value.
 There are a lot of free apps on this list because a lot of free apps do email very well.
 For a paid app to make this list, it had to offer a solid upgrade over the free apps at a reasonable price.
-Similarly, there are no ad-supported apps on this list (except Gmail, which hides them away).
+Similarly, while some free apps insert ads into your inbox, for an ad-supported app to make this list, the ads had to be as unobtrusive as possible.

 • Modern and usable.
 App conventions develop and change over time.
 I wasn't looking for avant-garde apps that were pushing the boundaries of what's possible with software, but I did want up-to-date apps with modern design sensibilities and features.
 What this has meant has changed in the past few years, and it now sets a pretty high bar for inclusion.